Emmanuel Sanders Player Prop Bets for NFL Week 14 | Buffalo vs. Tampa Bay 12/12/2021

 Matchup vs. Tampa Bay

-- Sanders is averaging 47.2 receiving yards per game in four career matchups against the Buccaneers, 4.7 more than his receiving yards prop bet over/under for Sunday's game (42.5).
+- Sanders has averaged 47.2 receiving yards per game over his four career matchups against the Buccaneers, 4.7 more than his over/under in Sunday's game.

-- In four matchups with the Buccaneers, Sanders has had a touchdown catch three times, but not more than one in a single contest.
+- Sanders, in four matchups, had a touchdown catch three times.
+But he did not have multiple TDs in any of those games.

 - Note: Sanders' stats vs. Buccaneers date back to 2016.

-- The 265.1 yards per game the Buccaneers are conceding through the air makes them the NFL's 23rd-ranked pass defense.
+- The 265.1 passing yards the Buccaneers give up per game makes them the NFL's 23rd-ranked pass defense this season.

-- The Buccaneers' defense is 23rd in the league, conceding 1.8 passing touchdowns per game.
+- The Buccaneers' defense is 23rd in the league, allowing 1.8 passing touchdowns per game.

 Recent Performances

-- Against the Patriots last week, Sanders was targeted six times and racked up 22 yards on three receptions.
+- Sanders put together a 22-yard performance against the Patriots last week on three catches while being targeted six times.

-- During his last three games, Sanders racked up nine catches on 14 targets and averaged 25.3 receiving yards.
+- During his last three games, Sanders has nine catches (on 14 targets) for 76 yards, averaging 25.3 yards per game.

 Sanders' Buffalo Teammates